mdisaev/mdisaev/README.md

-- 👋 Hi, I’m @mdisaev
+- 👋 Hi, I’m Michael
-- 👀 I’m interested in psychology
+- 👀 I’m interested in AI
-- 🌱 I’m currently learning js, java
-- 💞️ I’m looking to collaborate on js projects
 - 📫 How to reach me - tg @trishkeenan

 <!---